 Our infographic offers tips to help prepare your home before a storm strikes — and what to do afterward.

 Extreme weather can really take a toll on your home’s exterior, especially the siding.
-But there are certain things you can do before and after a storm to help protect your siding and keep it in good shape for years to come.
+But there are things you can do before a storm to help protect your siding and afterwards to address storm damage.

 Before a Storm

 1. Do an inspection.

 Ideally, you should inspect your siding a few times a year and make any repairs it needs.
 But if you don’t have time for permanent repairs before the storm arrives, secure any loose siding and cover any gaps where wind-driven water could penetrate.

 2. Check your coverage.

 See what types of storm damage your homeowner’s insurance covers.

 Anchor anything that could potentially take flight and come into contact with your siding—or your neighbors’—such as grills or patio furniture.